t7leeschool/t7leeschool.github.io/_pages/combos.md

   With rage, from left of opponent's center back:
   - 4,u+3 d/f+3+4,f\~N ws2,4 S! b+4 d+3 (114 dmg)

-## Triple Fang link
+## b1 link

-Triple Fang link (b+2,f~N b+1:1,f~N) is a very advanced combo tool.
-Its purpose is to get more wall carry.
-Either you get an extra aerial hit, or you get ws2,3 as the ender instead of f+2,1.
+Doing b+2,f\~N b+1:1,f\~N in a combo is called a b1 link (also called Triple Fang link).
+Its main purpose is to get more wall carry.

+Since b+1:1,f\~N travels further than b+2,f\~N, it allows you to either get an extra aerial hit, get ws2,4 as the screw instead of f+4,1, or get ws2,3 as the ender instead of f+2,1.

 For the b+1 to connect it *must* be input in the buffer period (or linked perfectly), which means that b and 1 must be pressed on the same frame.
 (See [b2 loops - Buffering](/b2-loops#buffering).)

+One technique for doing this [given by TZMurakumo](https://www.youtube.com/watch?v=S7VgFmML2yk) is to piano the 1 button with two fingers to hit it twice.
+This is a placebo, since the extra button press doesn't actually give you an extra "chance" to hit the link, but many people find this technique useful anyway.

-For combo purposes b+1:1,f\~N and b+1,1,f\~N are the same, but the former does 1 more damage.
+For carry purposes b+1:1,f\~N and b+1,1,f\~N are the same, but the former does 1 more damage.

+This is an advanced technique, having a tight execution requirement for relatively little reward.
+Beginners should stay far away.

 <div class="p cols-mm12">
 u/f+4